robinweide/Strain-specific-unmapped-reads/Rat-figure (d3)/README.md

-Workflow for making the rat-figure
+Strain-donuts
 ====================================
 ![](screenshot.png?raw=true)
 This makes donut-charts of all available _id's.
 There is mouse-over information per donut-slice.
+Workflow for making the rat-figure
 ---------
 Rat_docid.json has all rat-fields.
 A short snippet of this json:

 ```